Gene Taylor (Mississippi politician)

-Gary Eugene Taylor (born September 17, 1953) is an American politician who was a member of the United States House of Representatives from 1989 to 2011 and previously a member of the Mississippi Senate from 1983 to 1989.
+Gary Eugene Taylor (born September 17, 1953) is an American politician who was a member of the United States House of Representatives from 1989 to 2011 and previously a member of the Mississippi State Senate from 1983 to 1989.
 He was defeated for re-election in 2010 by State Representative Steven Palazzo.
 In 2014, he changed his long-time membership from the Democratic Party, becoming a Republican.
 The same year, he ran for election against Palazzo to return to the House of Representatives.
 Securing only 43 percent of the vote, Taylor lost in the primary.

 Following his congressional career, Taylor served on the Hancock County Port and Harbor Commission until 2014.
 He consulted for the defense industry before becoming a director for Overseas Shipholding Group in 2018.

 Early life, education and career

 Taylor was born in New Orleans on September 17, 1953.
 He attended De La Salle High School, graduating in 1971.
 He graduated from Tulane University in 1976 where he majored in political science and history.
 He completed additional post-graduate work in business and economics at the University of Southern Mississippi from 1978 through 1980.

 Taylor worked as a sales representative for Stone Container Corporation, working a territory from New Orleans to the Florida panhandle, from 1977 through 1989.

 From 1971 through 1984, Taylor served in the United States Coast Guard Reserve, where he attained the rank petty officer first class.
 While in the coast guard, he commanded a search and rescue boat and earned several commendations.